Laragear/SubscriptionsDemo/README.md

 echo $user->subscription->renewOnce()->ends_at; // "2020-03-31 23:59:59"
 ```

-You can extend a subscription for more cycles using `renewBy()` along the number of cycles.
+You may also extend a subscription for more than one cycle using `renewBy()` along the number of cycles.

 ```php
 echo $user->subscription->renewBy(2)->ends_at; // "2020-04-30 23:59:59"
 ```

+> **Warning**
 > Since renewing a subscription removes the past [grace period](#grace-period), ensure you call `graceTo()` after renewing.

 ### Grace period

-When a Subscription is not renewed, the subscription expires and becomes inactive.
-This can be relatively problematic on some scenarios, like for example when you expect users to pay in your premises on a weekend.
-To avoid this, you can set a grace period in which the subscription will be still expired, but active.
+When a Subscription is not renewed, the subscription will expire at the end of the cycle.
+This can be relatively problematic on some scenarios, for example when you expect users to renew their subscriptions in your premises on a weekend when the store is closed.
+To avoid this, you can set a grace period in which the subscription will stay active even if formerly expired.

 You can use `graceTo()` with the amount of days to take as a grace period, or a function that returns the time the grace period should end.